-Access to the BMX track site is through a private farm, so great consideration was given to the rural surroundings in the design and construction of the project to minimise any impact on the rural surroundings.
+Aa access to the BMX track site is through a private farm significant consideration needed to be given to the design and construction of the project to minimise any impact on the rural surroundings.

 Formerly the Standon Boys' Farm Home, established in 1885, Standon Bowers offers state-of-the-art facilities and activities to challenge and engage its students.